Turin in Three Days: Savoy Splendor and Chocolate Walks

 Where to Stay Tonight

-Historic Center near Piazza Castello (Hotel or B&B;)
+Historic Center near Piazza Castello (Hotel or B&B within the historic arcades)

 2